intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

 #### Non-Uniform Memory Access (NUMA)

-More and more CPU cores are being provided to users in one socket, which provides the benefit of greater computation resources.
+More and more CPU cores are being provided in one socket, which provides the benefit of greater computation resources.
 However, this also causes memory access competition.
 Programs may stall due to the memory being busy.
 To address this problem, `Non-Uniform Memory Access` (`NUMA`) was introduced.
 Compared to `Uniform Memory Access` (`UMA`), where all memories are connected to all cores equally, NUMA divides memories into multiple groups.
 A certain number of memories are directly attached to one socket's integrated memory controller, to become local memory of this socket, while other memories become remote memory to other sockets.
 Local memory access is much faster than remote memory access.

 You can get CPU information with the ```lscpu``` command on Linux to see how many cores and sockets are on the machine, as well as NUMA information such as how CPU cores are distributed.
 The following is an example of ```lscpu``` execution on a machine with two Intel® Xeon® Platinum 8180M CPUs.
 Two sockets were detected.
 Each socket has 28 physical cores onboard.
 Since Hyper-Threading is enabled, each core can run 2 threads.
 That means each socket has another 28 logical cores.
 Thus, a total of 112 CPU cores are available.
-When indexing CPU cores, physical cores are typically indexed prior to logical cores.
+When indexing CPU cores, physical cores are typically indexed before logical cores.
 In this case, the first 28 cores (0-27) are physical cores on the first NUMA socket (node), while the second 28 cores (28-55) are physical cores on the second `NUMA` socket (node).
 Logical cores are indexed afterward.
 56-83 are 28 logical cores on the first `NUMA` socket (node), and 84-111 are the second 28 logical cores on the second `NUMA` socket (node).
 Typically, running `Intel® Extension for TensorFlow*` on logical cores can negatively impact performance and should therefore be avoided.

 ```
 $ lscpu